siemens/ix/packages/documentation/docs/controls/buttons/_button_styleguide.md

 - **Interaction:** Buttons can be triggered by pressing anywhere within the button container.
 When buttons are focused, they can be triggered by pressing `Space`.
 - **Text truncation:** Button labels are not truncated.
 All text on buttons is one line only.
 - **Alignment:** Buttons can be left-justified or right-justified or fully span a container's width.
-- **Button groups:** Buttons can be grouped based on their relationship.
-A button group can contain a mixture of buttons, e.g. a combination of a primary button with two primary ghost buttons.
+- **Cluster buttons:** Buttons can be clustered in groups based on their relationship.
+A cluster can contain a mixture of buttons, e.g. a combination of a primary button with two primary ghost buttons.
 We recommend a minimum distance of `0.5rem` between adjacent buttons.
+We typically cluster buttons if actions/functions are related but not excluding each other.
+Otherwise you can consider using a `button group`.

 ## States